agillilandsp/cka-exam/Section-101-Additional-Study.md

 [Configuration/Installing CNI (Weave)](./Section-09-Networking.md#practice-test-deploy-network-solution)

-olution covers more regarding weavenet deployments and configuring from the online manifest.
+The solution covers more regarding weavenet deployments and configuring from the online manifest.
 The solution covers the use of the config map in the kube-proxy and using that for the IP_ALLOC field of the weavenet manifest.

 > NOTE: Check the configmap or kube-proxy (not the local file system) to find the arguments on --cidr needed.